Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Like most Bullfrogs, this species grows to be rather large.
-They can weigh up to a pound and a half when they reach their full size.
-They are often found near bodies of water with plenty of dense vegetation around the shoreline.
+It can weigh up to a pound and a half when it reaches its full size.
+These frogs are often found near bodies of water with plenty of dense vegetation around the shoreline.

 They are common throughout Kentucky and can be found in every county.